Manuela Ripa: Member of the European Parliament

+Ripa is now member in the committee on culture and education and the delegation for relations with Mercosur.
+She is also a substitute member in the committee on the environment, public health and food safety, the committee on women’s rights and gender equality, the subcommittee on public health and the delegation to the CARIFORUM-EU parliamentary committee.

 In her work as Member of the European Parliament, Ripa does work on her core-themes in environment protection, climate protection, biodiversity protection, animal welfare and consumer protection.

 Other activities

 Ripa is the main initiator and spokesperson for the European Citizens' Initiative "Save the bees!
 Protection of biodiversity and improvements of habitats for insects in Europe", which succeeds the Bavarian public campaign "Save the bees!".
 The European Citizens' Initiative "Save the bees!
 Protection of biodiversity and improvements of habitats for insects in Europe" joined forces with the European Citizens' Initiative "Save Bees and Farmers".

 Private life

 Ripa lives between Saarbrücken and Brussels, is married and the mother of two children.